-Have you ever quit a job, quit working with certain clients, or quit a sport or hobby because it took too much time and was no longer fun?
+Have you ever quit a job, worked with certain clients, or quit a sport or hobby because it took too much time and was no longer fun?
 If so, does that make you a quitter?

 There’s a difference between quitting and being a quitter.

 When you quit, you give up because you’ve exhausted all of your options and realize it’s time to go in a different direction.

 You’ve spent time, money, and emotion trying to succeed, yet you keep running up against a brick wall.
 At some point, enough is enough, and you quit.

 You don’t ask for or listen to anyone’s advice when you’re a quitter.
 You’re stubborn and won’t try to do things any other way.
 Although friends, colleagues, and maybe even clients try to help you, you’ve checked out and moved on to something else.
 That’s being a quitter.

 Before I started my own business, I was in the corporate world, working for a boss who was protective of company information and made sure that anyone who worked for him knew just enough about the company to do his or her job.
 He made every project seem like a stealth mission for the CIA, full of unnecessary secrets that only he knew and rules that he changed as needed.

 When I realized that my boss wouldn’t change how he managed his staff, and the next position up the corporate ladder was his job, I knew it was time to quit.

 Being a quitter isn’t always the best option.